Advice and guidance for shoppers, residents and visitors on how to stay Covid-safe when out and about

 We're rolling out the reopening of our toilets from Monday 15 June.
 However, to keep users and staff safe, the number of people able to use the facilities at any one time will be reduced.
 Toilets in Cockermouth, Aspatria, Silloth and Keswick are run by the town council or other organisations and so different opening arrangements apply.

-The council’s car parks remain open with users advised to use the MiPermit mobile-phone app to pay where possible, as this means they do not have to interact with the payment machines which are only taking card payments.
+The council’s car parks remain open with users advised to use the MiPermit mobile-phone app to pay where possible, as this means they do not have to interact with the payment machines.
 The advantages of using the MiPermit app is that users can pay for extra parking if they find they need to stay longer than originally thought.
 They can also get a reminder when their parking is due to expire.

 Car parks remain free for NHS workers, care workers and volunteers.